 Robin Meyer, Associate Director/Director of Employer Relations

 - Case in Point - Currently the best case interview book on the market.
 The Career Center has copies in the library, but they go quickly.
 Because it's a study guide, we do recommend that you get your own copy.
 (Hint: The kindle copy is only $9.99.
 Another idea is to put a request on WSO for used paperback copies.
 There are many floating around campus.)

-- Bain & Company Online Practice Cases - in addition to case interview case interviews prep information, Bain has links to employee blogs and day in the life of a consultant tweets.
+- Bain & Company Online Practice Cases - in addition to case interview case interviews prep information, including videos.

 - Boston Consulting Group (BCG) Interactive Case Prep

 - PrepLounge: A case interview community where candidates with similar career goals can get connected, practice cases and sharpen their consulting skills.
 There are many free resources on this page.

 - Excel & Accounting: There are two main options for learning Excel, a necessary skill for finance positions.
 Williams OIT offers free access to Lynda.com, a site full of great training videos to coach you through Excel.
 If cost is not an option, trainingthestreet.com offers a wide variety of workshops geared specifically toward finance, including valuation, accounting, and modeling.
 (Please note that the valuation workshop on campus is taught by trainingthestreet.com with a big thanks to JP Morgan for making that happen.)
 Accounting classes are sometimes offered over winter term at Williams but are also offered at a wide variety of colleges over the course of the summer.

 - Wall Street Oasis (founded by a Williams alum!)